-A fun Pressure Cooker Vanilla Latte Steel Cut Oats recipe with the flavors of a popular coffee drink in a good for your hearty breakfast.
+Vanilla Latte Steel Cut Oats have the flavors of a popular coffee drink in a good for you, hearty breakfast.
+You can make this pressure cooker vanilla latte steel cut oats recipe ahead of time and warm up the oatmeal when you’re ready to eat it, too.

 Recently, I saw Foxes Loves Lemons recipe for Vanilla Bean Latte Overnight Old Fashioned Oats on Instagram.
 I loved the idea and couldn’t resist turning it into a pressure cooker steel cut oats recipe.